 A bare repository is one in which local development is not allowed.

-This is useful if you are setting up a server to host your source code, or perhaps implementing a backup strategy where your source code is replicated to a safe, off-site location.
+This type of repository is useful if you are setting up a server to host your source code or perhaps implementing a backup strategy that replicates your source code to a safe, off-site location.
 You can think of the Git repositories hosted on GitHub or GitLab as bare repositories, as no local development happens directly on the GitHub or GitLab servers.
-They are bare git repos whose sole purpose is to enable the distributed sharing of code.
+These are bare Git repos whose sole purpose is to enable the distributed sharing of code.

 Types of git bare repos

-Obviously, the bare git init approach is used when you are starting a brand new project.
-The clone is used when there is Git repo that is being actively developed and you want to create a backup or extra node point.
+Obviously, you should use the bare git init approach when you are starting a brand new project.
+And use the clone when a Git repo is active and you want to create a backup or extra node point.

 [email protected]:~$ git clone --bare https://github.com/cameronmcnz/my-github-repo.git [email protected]:~$ git init --bare .

-There is no need to have an active development workspace or working tree on a Git repo that is acting purely as a remote Git hosting node.
-Doing so would just create a need to run Git clean up routines in the future.
-In such situations, it makes sense to create a git bare repo.
+You don’t need to have an active development workspace or working tree on a Git repo that is acting purely as a remote Git hosting node.
+This would just force you to run Git clean up routines in the future.
+In such situations, it makes sense to create a bare Git bare repo.